Taklong Marine Reserve: A Biodiverse Paradise in Guimaras

 Remember that while the boat tours offer a unique opportunity to experience the beauty of Taklong Marine Reserve, it is essential to follow the guidelines provided by the tour operators and the reserve management, ensuring a minimal impact on the environment.
 After all, the ultimate goal is to enjoy this marine treasure while helping to preserve it for future generations.

-Our island hopping boat tour
+Our own private island hopping boat tour

 Lunch is not included so make sure to come prepared.
 There are small shops here and there, but they are rather skimpy and mostly only sell simple junk food.
 Do not forget, this is a nationally protected marine reserve, so it is not very developed.